-Proportion of shares still available for non-domestic investors.
-Existence of a foreign board where non-domestic investors could trade with Foreign room level
+Foreign room level Proportion of shares still available for non-domestic investors.
+Existence of a foreign board where non-domestic investors could trade with each othe

-Equal economic and voting rights as well as availability of information in English.
+Equal rights to foreign investors Equal economic and voting rights as well as availability of information in English.
 Equal rights for minority shareholders.
-Equal rights to foreign investors restrictions).